placrosse/kodo/docs/source/nc_intro.rst

    :align: center

-The top component in the figure is the **encoder** that generates and transmits linear combinations of the original data packets in a given generation.
-Addition and multiplication are performed over a Galois field, therefore a linear combination of several packets will have the same size as a single packet.
+The top component in the figure is the **encoder** that generates and transmits linear combinations of some original symbols in a given generation.
+Addition and multiplication are performed over a Galois field, therefore a linear combination of several symbols will have the same size as a single symbol.
 Note that any number of encoded packets can be generated for a single generation.
 The middle layer in this system is the wireless **channel** where packet erasures may occur depending on the channel conditions.
-The network nodes receive a series of encoded packets that are passed to the **decoder** (the bottom component in the figure) which will be able to reconstruct the original data packets after receiving at least *g* linearly independent packets.
+The network nodes receive a series of encoded packets that are passed to the **decoder** (the bottom component in the figure) which will be able to reconstruct the original symbols after receiving at least *g* linearly independent packets.